Even for the heretical standards of the Church in Germany, what has happened in the last days leaves one rather surprised.

 One by one, all of the immense number of drops forming the cesspool will have to go through the leak.
 A tiny number of them will have been purified by the intervention of a mighty Providence, prompting them to repent and avoid the final fall into the abyss.
 Still, it is very reasonable – nay, it is Christian teaching – to assume that most of the mightily stinking drops – those who in their sum total make the cesspool – will drip down to eternal damnation.
 Let the David Camerons and Maria Millers of the world think the Judge does not exist, or if He does he’ll surely understand a little bit of prostitution for the sake of political power.
 They will have to go through the leak one day, and with every day they are getting nearer to it.
 Some of the likes of Cameron and Miller will repent, but make no mistake, most of them will drip down to their doom, and experience true Justice after they have prostituted it – and themselves with it – for so long.

 How will such people like Cameron and Miller hope to save themselves when the time comes?
 Isn’t the promotion and glorification of sexual perversion worse than the work of every thief and robber?
 Isn’t a woman – a woman!
-The sex of the Blessed Virgin! – promoting and encouraging sexual perversion for.
-Country of 60 million worse and more culpable than the most obdurate prostitute?
+The sex of the Blessed Virgin! – promoting and encouraging sexual perversion for a Country of 60 million worse and more culpable than the most obdurate prostitute?
 Still, even the most obdurate prostitute will be met with extremely widespread reproach, and this might help her to repent one day.
 The likes of Maria Miller build their own monument on the public square instead, and have the effrontery of calling themselves just and caring.
 You can calculate her chances of salvation for yourselves.
 Whilst we never know about single individuals, clearly there are those with “reprobate” written all over them, and their aggressive pushing of a scandalous public agenda for their personal advancement makes of them prime candidate for Satan when their time comes.

 We may think the wicked are winning big, but the cesspool does have a leak.
 God will not win only when the Day of Judgment comes.
 God wins every day, every hour, every moment.
 As you read these lines, a number of dark souls have experienced what Rex tremendae majestatis means.
 Not one single second that you have spent on these lines has seen God’s justice inactive.
 No, it has been incessantly at work, in nothing weakened or deterred from the wickedness of our times.